 Preferred Room Upgrades

-This perk is one that comes with having Discoverist Status.
-And its so great that it can easily justify the card’s $95 annual fee.
-However, for Discoverists, upgrades are limited to the same room type as you booked.
+Preferred room upgrades is one of the perks that comes with Hyatt Discoverist Status.
+The value of a room upgrade can easily justify the World of Hyatt Card’s $95 annual fee.
+However, room upgrades are limited to the same room type as you booked for those with Discoverist Status.
 For example, if you booked a standard room with two queen beds, your upgrade will be to another standard room but with a better view or location within the hotel.

 You will also receive another free night after spending $15,000 per anniversary year.
 This means that you need to have your card for one year and then spend $15,000 to get the second free night.